-BANGLADESH, 3 May 2018 – UNICEF is hosting parliamentarians from across South Asia in an effort to increase investment in children and young adults, bringing about much-needed change for millions of poor and improving the prospects for healthy economic growth in the region.
+Colombo, 3rd May 2018 – UNICEF is hosting parliamentarians from the entire South Asia region in an effort to increase investment in children and young adults, bringing about much needed change for millions of poor and improving the prospects for healthy economic growth in the region.

-The South Asia Parliamentarian Platform for Children being held in Dhaka, Bangladesh from 2 to 3 May aims to strengthen opportunities for children in the first two decades of their lives.
-Lawmakers from all eight countries in South Asia are meeting to prioritize, promote, and safeguard children’s rights and discuss the prospects for further investment in Early Childhood and adolescent years.
+The South Asia Parliamentarian Platform for Children being held in Dhaka, Bangladesh on 02 – 03 May 2018 aims to strengthen opportunities for children in the first two decades of their lives.
+Lawmakers from all eight countries in South Asia will meet to prioritize, promote, and safeguard children’s rights and discuss the prospects for further investment in Early Childhood and adolescent years.

-“While South Asia is home to one-fourth of the world’s population, its share of global income is just 4 per cent.
-This fact underlines one of the biggest challenges for South Asia’s progress on the social and economic front: namely the lack of investment in its largest asset, its Human Capital – and especially the young within the society,” said Ms Jean Gough, Regional Director for UNICEF South Asia.
+“While South Asia is home to one fourth of the world’s population, its share of global income is just 4%.
+This fact underlines one of the biggest challenges for South Asia’s progress on the social and economic front: namely the lack of investment in its largest asset, its Human Capital – and especially the young within the society,” said Ms. Jean Gough, Regional Director of UNICEF South Asia.

-This year’s meeting is focusing on the region’s commitment to increased investment in children, especially for the most marginalized children.
-300 million children in South Asia are multi-dimensionally poor with too little to eat, highly vulnerable to preventable diseases and have a very slim chance of ever going to school.
+This year’s meeting focused on the region’s commitment to increased investment in children.
+300 million children in South Asia are so-called multi-dimensionally poor with too little to eat, a high risk of falling sick from preventable disease and a very slim chance of ever going to school.

 Evidence shows that investment in the young pays strong dividends to society.
-One dollar invested in quality Early Childhood Development will give a return of between US$ 6 and US$17.
-If low- and middle-income countries ensured preschool enrollment to half of the country’s children, the result could be cumulative lifetime earnings gains of US$15 - 34 billion.
+One dollar invested in quality Early Childhood Development will give a return of between 6 and 17 dollars.
+If low- and middle-income countries ensured preschool enrollment to half of the country’s children, the result could be cumulative lifetime earnings gains of $15 - $34 billion.
 The urgent, timely and adequate investments in early childhood and adolescent years will lead to well-developed brains and a highly productive workforce.